-This infographic will detail what each of these home loan programs are and the key components of each.
-It will also go over important mortgage terms that all homebuyers in Washington, Oregon, Colorado or Idaho should be familiar with, including Private Mortgage Insurance (PMI) and conforming vs. jumbo loans.
+This infographic below will detail what each of these home loan programs are and the key components of each.
+It will also go over important mortgage terms that all homebuyers in Washington, Oregon, Colorado, or Idaho should be familiar with, including Private Mortgage Insurance (PMI) and conforming vs. jumbo loans.

-VA loans.
-Members of the military and their families may be eligible for VA loans which do not require a down payment (with certain exceptions).
+Members of the military and their families may be eligible for VA loans that do not require a down payment (with certain exceptions).
 This is one of the biggest perks of a VA loan.

 High-balance conforming loans.
 These loans are those that do not exceed loan limits for the high cost of living location that it is formed in.

-PMI.
-Private Mortgage Insurance is required on loans where the borrowers puts down less than 20% towards the purchase price of the home.
+Private Mortgage Insurance is required on loans where the borrowers put down less than 20% towards the purchase price of the home.

 Need a Mortgage?